ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 Contributing to centralized reporting initiatives reinforced several important data management principles:

 * Reporting challenges are often business challenges before they become technical challenges.
-* Multiple versions of the same metric reduce trust in reporting.
-* Data governance is as important as data integration.
-* Metadata-driven development improves maintainability and consistency.
 * Automated reporting reduces operational dependencies and reconciliation effort.
 * Centralized reporting environments improve cross-functional visibility and decision-making.
+* Consistent KPI definitions are essential for trusted reporting.
+* Metadata-driven development improves maintainability and consistency.
+* Data integration and data governance must evolve together.

-Most importantly, I learned that creating a trusted reporting environment is not simply about moving data between systems—it is about ensuring that people across the organization are working from a common understanding of the business.
+Most importantly, I learned that creating a trusted reporting environment is about ensuring that people across the organization can make decisions using consistent, reliable information, and not simply about moving data between systems.

 ---